kvoit/FloorHeatingController_HW/README.md

 # Floor heating hardware

+!!!
+Ongoing change from 1-Wire to 868MHz connectivity !!!

 ## Controller

 Central controller for my floor heating based on the ESP32.

 ### Outputs

-10 low-side switched outputs that can be individually controlled and output the input voltage.
+- 10 low-side switched outputs that can be individually controlled and output the input voltage.
 (Speed limited by the shift registers.
 Hardware SPI theoretically possible but untested.)
 Used to power valves.

-### Inputs

-10 ports with GND - 5V - 5V GPIO (open drain), separated from the ESP32 with I2C isolators.
-5V can be adjusted within the input range of the LDO regulator for the ESP32 on the MP1584 step-down regulator.

-Can be used to power and interface thermostats (GPIO can be used for bimetal switches or theoretically for OneWire-like connections).
+- 10 5V/GND ports for powering thermostats.

-### Parts list
+### Connectivity

-Coming soon ...
+- Wifi (MQTT implemented) and BTLE (currently unused) from ESP32.
+- AES encrypted and optionaly ATSHA204 authenticated 868MHz radio (to be implemented).

 ### Case